Kyle Isbel Player Props: Royals vs. Guardians

-Kyle Isbel -- with a slugging percentage of .387 in his past 10 games, including three extra-base hits -- will be in action for the Kansas City Royals versus the Cleveland Guardians, with Aaron Civale on the hill, on July 7 at 7:10 PM ET.
+On Saturday, Kyle Isbel (coming off going 0-for-3) and the Kansas City Royals face the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Twins.
+In his last game he had a hitless showing (0-for-3) against the Guardians.

 Kyle Isbel Game Info & Props vs. the Guardians